Last updated: Dec-11-2024

 to cause the video to start playing when more than half the player is visible on screen. - Setting a specific image as the video poster, including applying image transformations on the specified image.

 - Adding a floating player when less than half the player becomes visible on screen.
-This can be set to appear in the bottom
+You can set this to appear in the bottom

 left